DominikBucher12/XTouchBar/README.md

 by `KeyPresser`.
 Things get pretty interesting when user has his custom keybindings defined at `~/Library/Developer/Xcode/UserData/KeyBindings/`.
 Then we need to parse the `idekeybinding` file and map the identifiers with different keys into our system and override the default ones.
 After we do that, we just call the overriden shortcut instead of the default one.

-## Special thanks to
-There goes my special thanks to [JK_Kross](https://twitter.com/JK_Kross) who at that time wasn't employed as iOS Dev but music teacher and did a great job on this project :)
-Guys at [MTMR](https://github.com/Toxblh/MTMR) from which I took inspiration, but not the code :)
-[Megg](http://instagram.com/meggi_lindova) on Instagram for providing me some icons for some actions. :)

-## TODO:
-- [x] Add missing "virtual keys" (like arrow keys) to Key.swift
-- [ ] Add more sophisticated handling of setting the keyboard back to its default layout (Multithreading wtf??)
-- [x] Finish the PropertyListParser (handle "<key>Text Key Bindings</key>" as well)
-- [x] Transform Strings received from the parser into our Shortcut data model
-- [x] Detect when Xcode is topmost application (focused), probably AppleScript is our friend :D
-- [ ] Create some mechanism that users can change to shortcuts on go.
-- [ ] Create some intuitive icon-set for the shortcuts etc like add documentation...
-- [x] Create collection for the buttons and assign to the buttons the given shortcuts.
-- [x] Figure out how to call shortcuts to desired Xcode features
-- [ ] Bonus, should go with previous point: Custom Xcode extensions.
-- [ ] Impossible bonus -> Create someUI that user can drag'n'drop items into XTouchBar
-- [ ] Restructurize the app so it's readable.
-- [x] Add Swiftlint to format a style a bit :)